Three stocks for those who love dividends and growth

 “Don’t expect the payment to keep growing at that rate.
 It’s been slowing down for some time, and the last 12-month dividend of $ 13.54 is eating up a sizable chunk of the company’s annual operating profit of around $ 22 a share.
 Shareholders should want Broadcom to reinvest part of their earnings in new growth opportunities, ”says Brumley.

 Still, it’s not doing too badly on the forward-looking front despite the chip shortage currently shaking many tech companies.
 Broadcom announced last month that it is collaborating with Google to improve its combined cloud computing offering.
-Comcast was also testing company-made hardware capable of handling multi-gigabit broadband connection speeds.
+Comcast was also testing hardware made by the firm capable of handling multi-gigabit broadband connection speeds.
 Both are just a sample of Broadcom’s future-proof technology.